 The section of the zoo dedicated to animals that feature in the Bible covers 10 acres.
 This section is divided into three areas.
 One area is for Biblical animals that lived among the rocky landscape of the Land of Israel.
 Another area is for Biblical animals that lived among Israel’s Mediterranean woodlands.
 The third area is for desert animals that would have lived in Israel’s southern deserts.

-A short walk from the Biblical Zoo entrance is one of Jerusalem’s newest attractions, the Jerusalem Aquarium.
+A short walk from the Biblical Zoo entrance is one of Jerusalem’s newest attractions, the Israel Aquarium.
 The aquarium is one of only two aquariums in the country and the only one not on the coast.
 It is also unique in focusing on sea creatures from the waters that touch Israel’s shores.